modicio/modicio/doc/api.md

 ### `/model/variant/` @ModelController

 * URL Params
-  * `variant_timestamp_from?=STRING`
   * `variant_UUID_from?=String`
   * `variant_name=String`
+  * `as_version=Boolean = false`

 Create a new variant.
-If an existing variant is specified, the new variant will be initialized with a copy of the model.
+- If an existing variant is specified, the new variant will be initialized as successor of it.
+    - if as_version is set to true, the follow-up will be degraded to a subsequent version only
-If no existing variant is specified, a new empty variant with the given name is constructed.
+- If no existing variant is specified, a new empty variant with the given name is constructed.

 ---